dinh/dashboard-sample/README.md

 ### Benefits

-There are a few benefits to generating the html on the server side:
+There are a few benefits to generating the html on the server side with htmx:

 1. No full page reloads
 2. Language consistency: Stay in the same language as the backend code (e.g., `Python` used here)